Jacorb90/Prestige-Tree/docs/layer-features.md

             in the list.
 Alternatively, an entry in the array can be a pair consisting of the layer id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors)

-- nodeStyle: **optional**,  a CSS object, styles this layer's node on the tree
+- nodeStyle: **optional**,  a CSS object, where the keys are CSS attributes, which styles this layer's node on the tree

 - tooltip() / tooltipLocked(): **optional** Functions that return text, which is the tooltip for the node when the layer is unlocked or locked, respectively.
 By default the tooltips behave the same as in the original Prestige Tree.